 Figure 13: Transcript Window of ModelSim

-In order to understand what these waveforms mean, first click on the wave viewer window tab.
+Click on the wave viewer window tab.
 Then press (F) to zoom full.
 You’ll see two cursors.
 Click on the first one, then press (C) a few times to zoom in to active cursor.
-You should see something similar to the top of 15, which is below.
+You should see something similar to the top of Figure 15: Simulation Results, which is below.
 All of the signals except for ‘clk’ are the signals associated with the Dual Port RAM.

 Notice that on the first cursor sits on waddress (write address) is 36, the data going in is the 36 of the address + 66 from the offset in the ROM (36 + 66 = 102).
 Scrolling to the other cursor, where raddress (read address) finally gets to 36, the result in q(output of dpram) is 103, off by 1 because it needs one more clock cycle to actually output what’s on address 36, which matches!
 You have confirmed that the system is working for the 66 offset, and wren (write enable).